opencae/VandV.old/OpenFOAM/AIJ-PWEAB/CaseA/README.md

 ### Running the case
 In order to run the case:

 1. Type ./Allrun.
 This script will automatically make mesh, perform CFD calculation.
-Type ./Allrun -m for the calculation with residual monitoring.
 1. After the run, you will find profileU.eps and profilek.eps which compare the OpenFOAM results with those of a wind tunnel test [E2].
 1. Type ./Allclean to clean up the case directory and reset to the initial state.